MLouedec/Demo_enclosing_method/README.md

 - the disturbance amplitude "w_i"
 - the scale factor of the ellipsoid Q "q_i"

-results are visible in platooning_result/.
+Results are visible in platooning_result/.

 ## blank model
 Follow the instructions in blank_model.py to use the enlosing method on your system